 This woman was a way-paver by being the first woman to ever win a Tony for Best Actress in a Musical.
-Born in January of 1907, this San Franciscan married Paul Hartman and their careers were intertwined until they were separated by death.
+Born in January of 1907, this San Franciscan married Paul Hartman, and their careers were intertwined until death separated them.

 The female Hartman’s Tony-winning performance was for the production of Angel in the Wings, which is the same production for which her husband won his Best Actor in a Musical Tony in that same year (1948).
 It seems that the couple met when working vaudeville together.

-Constantly teamed up and paired with her husband Grace and Paul made an attempt to wow the Hollywood producers after making only a little advancement on Broadway.
+Constantly teamed up and paired with her husband Grace and Paul attempted to wow the Hollywood producers after making only a little advancement on Broadway.
 Unable to find the success they desired in California the couple went back to New York and decided to take charge of their careers.

 At one point the couple was considered as a subject for a television show on the NBC network titled The Hartmans.
-Unfortunately, the show was cancelled due to the producer’s lack of insight into the true talents of the couple.
-It is believed that if they focused on their musical talents the show may have done better.
+Unfortunately, the show was canceled due to the producer’s lack of insight into the true talents of the couple.
+It is believed that if they focused on their musical talents, the show might have done better.

 Our first winner of the Tony Award for Best Actress in a Musical died in her home in Van Nuys, California in 1955.